inrupt/solid-client-js/docs/source/tutorial/read-write-files.rst

 file so that no content is overwritten.

 This means that you don't control the final name of your file though.
-To keep track of the name the server gave to your file, you'll have to look up the `Location` header in the response, as shown in the code snippet below:
+To keep track of the name the server gave to your file, you'll have extract it from the return value, as shown in the code snippet below:

 .. literalinclude:: /examples/save-file.js
    :language: typescript
    :start-after: BEGIN-EXAMPLE-SAVE-FILE
    :end-before: END-EXAMPLE-SAVE-FILE

-Note that the returned `Location` will be relative to the server's origin, so in the previous example `Location` might be `/some/folder/new-file-3869a250`, which means the file is saved at the URL `https://example.com/some/folder/new-file-3869a250`.

 Delete a File
 =============